 Philippines: Cash remittances record largest fall in two years in March

 Cash remittances from Overseas Filipino Workers (OFW) fell 4.7% in March, marking the worst reading since March 2018 (February: +2.5% yoy).
 Accordingly, remittances totaled USD 2.4 billion in the month.
 According to the Central Bank, the drop was largely due to a reduction in migrants overseas, likely impacted by the Covid-19 pandemic and plunge in oil prices.
-Falling remittances were recorded from several oil producing countries, including Saudi Arabia and the United Arab Emirates.
+Falling remittances were recorded from several oil producing countries, including Saudi Arabia and the UAE.

 On a cumulative basis, remittances in the 12 months up to March came in at USD 30.2 billion, below the USD 30.4 billion recorded in the 12 months up to February.